vikram7/rails-api-and-highcharts-tutorial/04-rails-api-highcharts.md

 ![alt](http://i.imgur.com/UWpBV87.png)

-Let's start by just doing the easy stuff, like changing the labels.
+Let's start by just doing the easy stuff like changing the labels.
 Then we can wrap that code in our API request and adjust the data accordingly:

 ```javascript
 $(function () {